Ilyasagibran007/AnyDownload/README.md

 ## API Usage

-You can use Website Downloader as a Node.js module:
+You can use AnyDownload as a Node.js module:

 ```js
 const { Downloader } = require('./src/downloader');